Start menu troubleshooting guidance

 - Event ID 22 is logged when the xml is malformed, meaning the specified file simply isn't valid xml.

-- When editing the xml file, it should be saved in UTF-8 format.
+- When you edit the xml file, it should be saved in UTF-8 format.

 Unexpected information: This occurs when possibly trying to add a tile via an unexpected or undocumented method.